Silvenga/silvenga.com/src/posts/2024/bypassing-the-installer-manually-installing-ubuntu.md

   - posts
   - linux
   - ubuntu
-title: "Bypassing the Installer: Manually Installing Ubuntu (or any Debian Distribution)"
+title: "Bypassing the Installer: Manually Installing Ubuntu"
 description: How I install Linux when the installer isn't flexible enough.
 Also, how I use BTRFS.
 ---
 ## Introduction